A Capella Singing Group Workshop Series

 Urban Resources Initiative

-Urban Resources Initiative (URI) is a university not-for-profit partnership actively engaged in community forestry activities throughout New Haven.
+Urban Resources Initiative (URI) is a university not-for-profit partnership that has planted more than 10,000 trees in the city of New Haven.
 Its mission is to foster community-based land stewardship, promote environmental education, advance the practice of urban forestry, and provide Yale students with clinical learning opportunities.
-URI is dedicated to community participation in urban ecosystem management.
+URI has been active in New Haven since 1991 and is dedicated to community participation in urban ecosystem management.

 WILL POWER!
 Yale School of Drama and Yale Repertory Theatre